UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-metric-quotients-of-pseudometric-spaces.lagda.md

       ( htpy-map-short-map-metric-quotient-Pseudometric-Space x)
 ```

-### Coherent short maps from the metric quotient in a metric space
+### Extensions of short maps along the natural inclusion into the metric quotient

+#### The property of being the extension of a short map

 ```agda
 module _